akridge/Valheim-Free-Game-Server-Setup-Using-Oracle-Cloud/README.md

 ```
 npm update -g
 ```
-###5c.Run this since it seems to be left out when installing linux game server manager
+### Run this since it seems to be left out when installing linux game server manager
 ```
 sudo yum install nmap-ncat
 ```
-## Step 6: Use LGSM to install Valheim
+### Install LGSM & Use it to install Valheim

 The next few steps are pretty easy.
 Create the user